kayleenasser/Meowdoku/README.md

 # Meowdoku
 ## A Sudoku Android App
 Programmed in C# and developed using the Unity Engine and soon to be avaliable for download on Android, Meowdoku is a fun cute sudoku game with cat themed UI elements and animations.
+Every element of the UI was hand-drawn.
+Animations done by hand frame-by-frame.
+All assets are original, made by me (Kaylee Nasser).

+Sudoku background music created by AstroForte.

 ### Features:
 - Settings (with volume slider)